 The best setup for your meeting room depends on the use case and the types of laptops.
 In most cases, we would not recommend a wireless solution unless users are not interested in drawing and collaborating on the display.
 If you have any questions on how to enable collaboration in your meeting rooms, do not hesitate to contact us.
 We are happy to help you get up and running.

 FlatFrog is a provider of free online browser-based whiteboards (app.flatfrog.com).

-FlatFrog has also designed patented InGlass™ touch display technology from the ground up, which provides the best pen and touch input to mimic the intuitive feeling of the dry-erase board.
-InGlass™ touch displays can be procured via our partners, including Dell, Google, Samsung, Sharp, Ricoh and more (www.flatfrog.com/partners).
+FlatFrog has also designed patented InGlass™ touch display technology from the ground up, providing the best pen and touch input to mimic the intuitive feeling of a dry-erase board.
+InGlass™ touch displays are available through our partners, including Dell, Google, Samsung, SMART, Sharp, Ricoh, Avocor, CTOUCH and more (www.flatfrog.com/partners).